Behnam-sn/Castle-Docusaurus/docs/algorithms/problem-solving-techniques/two-pointer-technique.md

 While traditionally two-pointer problems involve exactly two pointers,
 It's not uncommon to encounter problems where more than two pointers can be beneficial.

-The "Multiple Pointers" technique typically involves more than two pointers,
+The Multiple Pointers technique typically involves more than two pointers,
 That move independently or in a correlated manner based on specific logic.

 This type of problem often shows up in more complex array or string problems,